ArghKevin/GoogleFontStyleVSPopularity/README.md

 #### Week 3

 * Start parsing CSV
-* Javadoc in advance as much as is pragmatic,
+* Javadoc in advance as much as is pragmatic

 #### Week 4